 The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school’s staff will not be tolerated.
 If a parent/carer does not conduct himself/herself properly, the school may ban them from the school premises.

-This statement has been adopted by the Governing Board as a whole, following consultation with the Head teacher, parents, staff, and pupils.
+This statement has been adopted by the Governing Board as a whole following consultation with the Head teacher, parents, staff, and pupils.

 December 2024